KenYu910645/KenYu910645.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Computer vision and robotics researcher
+subtitle: Computer vision and robotics engineer

 profile:
   align: right # right